szakeetm/molflow_sources/README.md

 Get and build dependencies for MolFlow:

-- On all platforms: `./vcpkg install cereal cimg curl fmt libpng zlib pugixml sdl2`
+- On all platforms: `./vcpkg install cereal cimg curl fmt libpng pugixml sdl2`
 - On Fedora
     - If vcpkg fails to install `curl`, it is because its dependency `openssl` requires perl.
 Install it using the system package manager:
     `sudo dnf install perl`